sevensense-robotics/core_research_manual/pages/sensor_settings.md

 ### Network tuning

-The peak bandwidth used by the Alphasense Core can be set with the `peak_bandwidth_limit_mbps` parameter.
+The peak bandwidth used by the Core Research can be set with the `peak_bandwidth_limit_mbps` parameter.

-The Alphasense Core packet size can be set with the `pixels_per_packet` option.
+The Core Research packet size can be set with the `pixels_per_packet` option.
 It is best to increase the `pixels_per_packet` to the highest possible allowed by your network setup (The maximum is 7200).

-> :information_source: **Info**: The MTU of the network card to which the Alphasense Core is connected needs to be at least `pixels_per_packet` + 60, otherwise the driver cannot receive the image stream packets.
+> :information_source: **Info**: The MTU of the network card to which the Core Research is connected needs to be at least `pixels_per_packet` + 60, otherwise the driver cannot receive the image stream packets.
 In that case you will get "Image receive timed out." errors.

 See [Maximize network performance](/pages/maximize_network_performance.md) for more information.